How To Use Drip Pans And Water Pans, What To Put In Them And How To Clean Them

 When you use a drip pan, keep an eye on it so it doesn't dry out and burn all your precious gravy.
 Keep adding hot water so the liquid is always at least an inch or two deep.
 You can check often, it won't hurt.

 Some smokers, like the Weber Smokey Mountain, come with a water pan.
-Water pans are not for making gravy.
-In my articles on the best setups for different grills and smokers, I advocate using a water pan under the meat or over the fire.
+Water pans are not designed for making gravy although you can use it for that if it is clean.
+In my articles on the best setups for different grills and smokers, I advocate using a water pan under the meat or over the fire for smoking.
 Here's why:

 2) Water helps stabilize the temp in the cooker and minimize fluctuations because water temp takes longer to rise and fall than air.

 3) A water pan can block direct flame when you need to cook with indirect heat.

 4) A water pan becomes a single radiating surface and evens out hot spots.

 5) Water vapor mixes with combustion gasses to improve the flavor.